- Young Advisors

-Gary said: "Im proper chuffed" and Gary's Mum ending up crying she was so proud!
-There's a bit more information on the link above, but it goes without saying that the award would not have been possible without the amazing Young Advisor network!
+Gary said: "I'm proper chuffed" and Gary's mum ending up crying she was so proud!
+There's a bit more information at the link above, but it goes without saying that the award would not have been possible without the amazing Young Advisors network!

 Communicating our social impact and effectiveness is an essential part of our business development.
 This year, thanks to investment from both Esmée Fairbairn and support from Social Business Trust, we are able to start reporting on a more sophisticated range of impact measurements.
 Why not check out our Impact Report for 2014 to learn more about what we do and how well we do it!

 With such a big network of teams we were struggling to hear and see all of the work they were getting up to.
-We knew it was being shared on social media, so we decided to build a tool that could gather in those posts so we could showcase their work and reward and recognise the work they are doing.
+We knew it was being shared on social media, so we decided to build a tool that could gather those posts so we could showcase the work of the teams and reward and recognise it.
 We called the tool RoundUp and we will be celebrating it's 1st Birthday on 24th June so it seems fitting to invite some friends along and share what we have done and what we are doing to make it even more powerful.

 Learn more about Jenny's recent trip to the Hague to give a young person's perspective on Citizenship Education!

-Massive Congratulations to the Young Advisor team in Merton who have picked up an Excellence Award from their local council.
+Massive Congratulations to the Young Advisors team in Merton, who have picked up an Excellence Award from their local council.

 We are delighted to announce that Young Advisors is joining the investment portfolio of Social Business Trust.
-With a 120 days of professional support and a cash injection of £15,000 from Social Business Trust and its partners – Bain and Company, British Gas, Clifford Chance, Credit Suisse, EY, Permira, and Thomson Reuters – Young Advisors will be able to provide more opportunities through their network of national teams.
+With 120 days of professional support and a cash injection of £15,000 from the trust and its partners – Bain and Company, British Gas, Clifford Chance, Credit Suisse, EY, Permira, and Thomson Reuters – Young Advisors will be able to provide more opportunities through their network of national teams.

-You can see more on the press release on the Social Business Trust Website.
+For more, see the press release on the Social Business Trust website.

-Find out how the Merton Young Advisor team are working to improve their high street by addressing issues surrounding local betting shops.
+Find out how the Merton Young Advisors team are working to improve their high street by addressing issues surrounding local betting shops.